A brief history of Knole

 In 1946 Knole was gifted to the National Trust to be opened to the public.
 The private apartments were leased back to the Sackville-West family who retained ownership of the majority of the parkland, the deer herd and the contents of the house.

 Recently, the National Trust undertook and enormous conservation project, Inspired by Knole, in an effort to rescue the house and its collections, as both were falling into a seriously poor state of repair.
 The fabric of the building was suffering from long exposure to water, wind and weather and was actively deteriorating.
 The external fabric of the house was improved, structural problems were rectified, and historic plaster ceilings were carefully supported from above, and finally the showrooms were re-opened to visitors in their entirety in 2019.

 The medieval barn on Knole’s northern edge which had been damaged by a major fire in 1887 was given a new roof and set up as a conservation studio, where much of the Knole collection was treated.

 Be part of a 400 year visitor history

 Knole has been welcoming visitors to see its splendours and curiosities for centuries.
 We know that visitors have followed the same route as you do today for at least the last 400 years.

-Now, visitors can experience so many different parts of Knole, from the grand showrooms to the cosy Gatehouse Tower, the tranquil Orangery to the sweeping parkland.
-Discover the vast estate and all it has to offer, home to a world-class collection of portraits and furniture, a state-of-the-art conservation studio and a wild deer herd.
+Now, visitors can experience so many different parts of Knole, from the grand showrooms to the cosy Gatehouse Tower, the tranquil Orangery to the mysterious attics above.
+Discover the vast estate and all it has to offer, home to a world-class collection of portraits and furniture and a state-of-the-art conservation studio.
 There really is something for everyone at Knole.